rstuven/rmutt.js/README.md

 That may sound a bit dry but actually can result in **a tremendous amount of fun** and several practical and not so practical applications.
 Any application where random combinations of symbols can provoke *amusing*, *aesthetic* or *inspirational* effects, can be implemented with relative ease using **rmutt.js**.
-See:
+Read more about it:

 * An [overview](docs/OVERVIEW.md) of **rmutt.js**.
 * The [user's guide](docs/GUIDE.md) to *rmutt grammars*.